ylepikhov/cutout-concept/README.md

 </html>
 ```

+"Cut" syntax contains open and close tags, like {?head} and {/head} in example above.
+The "head" string in these tags defines a name of the "cut".
+Everything between "cut" tags is treated as nested template.

+"Mark" syntax contains one tag, like {title} in example above.
+The "title" string in this tag defines a name of the "mark".

-After that we generate code for our favorite programming language.
+After that we generate code for target programming language.